 I recognized the movie as Disney’s ‘Fantasia,’ the sequence for ‘Night on Bald Mountain.’
 The projectionist become the conductor, leading the five instrumentalists in playing the classical Mussorgsky score.
-The sound was amplified, swelling and filling the club.
+The sound is amplified, swelling and filling the club.
 The image of Bald Mountain morphs into a black representation of the Devil.
 As the lost souls in the movie float across the screen, Robby entrances the revelers in front of the stage with his spells and oaths.
 As the cartoon images descend into hell, the revelers in the club fall to the floor in front of Tim, with Robby prostrate on stage.
 Just before the Ave Maria portion begins, Hippie stutter-steps across the stage to the mic.
 He begins singing the hymn.
 Everyone quiets down.